PROJECTSAMIR/PROJECTS.A.M.I.R/README.md

 # 🛡️ Project S.A.M.I.R 🛡️
 *More than a PC — the starting point of my cybersecurity journey with Project S.A.M.I.R.*
+**S.A.M.I.R — Security • Analysis • Monitoring • Integration • Resilience**

+---

+## 🔍 First Steps

+Since a new PC wasn’t within budget, I turned this challenge into an opportunity to learn.
+I reached out to family with PC-building experience and managed to salvage this unused system that was originally destined for recycling.

+At first, I thought it lacked a CPU, but after opening the case I discovered the full setup was still intact.
+That moment was the spark — I began researching each component, watching tutorials, and documenting every step.

+---

 ## ⚡ First Boot — Before It Truly Powered On